mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

 First, is this affecting an entire class of machines, or just one machine?
-This is hard to tell when dealing with singleton pools, but if all signing scriptworkers are fine except for one, then it’s likely a machine issue.
-If all signing scriptworkers are throwing an error during puppetizing, then it’s probably a puppet issue.
+This is hard to tell when dealing with singleton pools, but if all signing scriptworkers are fine except for one, then it's likely a machine issue.
+If all signing scriptworkers are throwing an error during puppetizing, then it's probably a puppet issue.

-Puppet’s ``pip`` logging can be a bit terse, but it shows you the commandline used.
-If you log into an affected machine and try to run that ``pip`` command manually, you may get a better sense of what’s wrong, possibly adding the ``-v`` option to be more verbose, e.g.
+Puppet's ``pip`` logging can be a bit terse, but it shows you the command-line used.
+If you log into an affected machine and try to run that ``pip`` command manually, you may get a better sense of what's wrong, possibly adding the ``-v`` option to be more verbose, e.g.

 ::